armandobermudezmartinez/myscicatlive/README.md

 # SciCatLive with Kubernetes manifests

 Explore the metadata catalog with Kubernetes deployments.
-For a Scicat guide please see [original documentation](https://scicatproject.github.io/documentation/).
+For a Scicat guide please see [original documentation](https://scicatproject.github.io/documentation/), [scicatlive repo](https://github.com/SciCatProject/scicatlive)

 This project requires kubernetes kubectl, API server, etcd, controller manager, scheduler, kubelet, and also important, enabled ingress.
 It has been tested using Microk8s.